bburch01/joker/README.md

 ## About

-The flatten package was created to be submitted to the Armada Group as the coding exercise portion of an initial screening for a position as a software engineer at Apple Inc.
+The joker web service was created to be submitted to the Armada Group as the coding exercise portion of an initial screening for a contract position as a software engineer at Apple Inc.

 ## Usage

 ## Performance

+The joker web service leverages funtionality in the gorilla/mux and net/http Golang packages.
+Part of what the joker web service inherits by using these packages is the ablility to process multiple concurrent requests.

+To allow joker web service to remain responsive under load and to be highly available, the project inludes a Dockerfile and a deployment yaml that will make it possible to